BW-GIS-Developer/EGM722-ACLED-Analysis/README.md

     1.	create_hexbins

-This function aggregates events into hexbins using the Uber H3 hexagonal hierarchical geospatial indexing system.
+This function aggregates events into hexbins using the Uber H3 hexagonal hierarchical geospatial indexing system[^4].
 Although created now, the function is called later on by the create_hexbin_maps function, which allows associated maps and themes (events/fatalities) to be spatially plotted and dynamically symbolised.

 For each event, the geometry is read to collate the XY coordinates.
 This X and Y are passed into the Uber H3 function geo_to_h3, which returns the unique id (UID) for the H3 hexagon the event is contained within.
 Each UID is stored as a key within a python dictionary, with the following values being assigned to the respective UID key: